TwoFistedJustice/mongoos-nested-schemas-example/readme.md

 **The Story**

 The story is that we have a garage with one car and several bikes.
-All we care about the vehicles is what their color is.

 **The Data Structure**

+The Garage Schema has:
+ - one nested Car model,
+ - a bikeCount prop which tracks the number of bike refs leading back to garage
-The Garage schema has one nested Car schema,and a nested array of Bike schemas.
+ - a nested array of tool schemas

+The Bike Schema has:
+  - a ref back to the garage which "owns" the bike

+The Tool Schema has:
+  - no refs to anything.
+It is encapsulated within a Garage Shcema (object)

 **When the app is done it should be able to:**